palant/apk-instrumentation/README.md

 ## Filters

 Each component has a `filter` option allowing to restrict its functionality.
-It’s a space-separated list, entries can have to following format:
+It’s a space-separated list, entries can have the following format:

 * `com.example.test.*`: includes all classes with names matching a particular prefix
 * `com.example.test.Main`: includes all methods of a specific class